-There’s an element of design that doesn’t always get the attention it should, especially in an online space: storytelling.
+There is an element of design which doesn’t always get the attention it should, especially in an online space: Storytelling.

 Well-written, comprehensive content is always key for your product, website or mobile app.
 But going a step beyond and taking users on a journey is a huge plus.

 Great stories - from Shakespeare to Guardians of the Galaxy - are driven by insight into human traits and desires.
 They need to be entertaining, have the right dramatic cues, and tap into our collective psyche.
 Why do people care so much about Harry Potter, Katniss Everdeen, or Walter White?
 None of them are real!
 But their narratives still draw us in and make us feel.